ramon-victor/freegpt-webui/README.md

 ## Setting up the API Key and .env :key:

-Before starting the application, you need to obtain an API key from ChimeraGPT and set up the .env file.
+Before starting the application, you need to obtain an API key from NagaAI and set up the .env file.

 ### Get your API key

-Get your API key from the [ChimeraGPT Discord](https://discord.gg/hfmwJzctC6).
+Get your API key from the [NagaAI Discord](https://discord.naga.ac).

 ### Create .env